Shepplock/tram/README.md

 A few things to know:

 - **Camera access needs HTTPS (or `localhost`).** Testing on your own machine in a browser at `localhost` works fine.
-To test the camera on a *phone* over your local network, you'll need HTTPS — the simplest option is a tunnel like `npx localtunnel --port 5173` or [ngrok](https://ngrok.com/), which gives you a temporary `https://…` URL.
+To test the camera (or anything else) on a *phone*, you need HTTPS there too — see "Testing on a phone" below.
 - **Run the tests**: `npx vitest run` (or `npx vitest` to watch and re-run on change).
 These cover the dithering engine — the pure math, not the UI.
 - **Type-check + production build locally**: `npm run build`.
 This is the